Professional Development Opportunities

 Josephine C. Seddon, Ph.D.

-Josephine provides leadership in program evaluation and student outcomes assessment at the university.
+Dr. Josephine C. Seddon provides leadership in program evaluation and student outcomes assessment at the university.
 She also guides the implementation and evaluation of educational research projects.
 Josephine has over three decades of experience across the disciplines (K-20) as a teacher, professional developer, and assessment and evaluation specialist in the Province of Ontario (Canada) and in New York State.
 Her research interests include STEM education, course-based undergraduate research experiences, teacher/faculty development, and the impact of technology on education and society.

 Special note from Division H VP Virginia Snodgrass Rangel